pbnjay/anydata/README.md

 on a provided URL string.

-HttpFetcher
-    An HTTP fetcher for both http:// and https:// URLs.
+ * `HttpFetcher` - A Fetcher for both http:// and https:// URLs.

     Downloaded files are automatically stored in the cache to save time/bandwidth.
 Supports HTTP Basic Auth within the URL.

-FtpFetcher
-    An FTP fetcher for both ftp:// URLs.
+ * `FtpFetcher` - A Fetcher for ftp:// URLs.

     Downloaded files are automatically stored in the cache to save time/bandwidth.
 Uses anonymous authentication by default, or embedded username/password in URL.

-LocalFetcher
-    A local file fetcher, which detects bare paths and file:// URLs
+ * `LocalFetcher` - A local file Fetcher, which detects bare paths and file:// URLs

 Wrappers